 How do you create your recipes?

-Can I sub this ingredient?
+Can I substitute this ingredient?

 The listed ingredients in each recipe are there because I believe they are the best chosen for that particular recipe.
 By subbing a different ingredient unfortunately without further testing, I cannot guarantee the same outcome.
 Having said that, if I do ever feel there is an obvious substitution for an ingredient, usually regarding dietary needs, it’ll always be suggested in the recipe!